Getting Started

 var factory = repository.Compile();

-//Create a working session
+//Create rules session

 var session = factory.CreateSession();